Our Leadership Team

 When they are not at camp, Corey, Justin, and their children, Sophie and Charlie, reside in Westchester, NY.

-Carly joined Wicosuta full-time in 2012, initially as the Staffing Director and her role has continued to evolve.
-Before Wico, Carly held several leadership positions at a co-ed sleepaway camp, which she also attended as a camper.
+Carly joined Wicosuta full-time in 2012, initially as the Staffing Director and became one of the directors in 2022.
+Before Wico, Carly held several leadership positions at a co-ed sleepaway camp, which she also attended as a camper, starting at the age of eight.
 Her claim to fame as a camper, was holding the divisional tennis tournament title for four years running.
 During the summer she loves getting out on the Wico courts with campers!

 Carly received her B.A. in Sociology & Communications from Tulane University and her Master’s in Recreation Management from the University of Florida at Gainesville.
 Carly is an active member of the American Camp Association and passionate about Wico’s involvement with Project Morry as a Camp that Gives.